eddapeturs/TwitterBot/README.md

 - A Twitter account with developer privileges

 ### Getting started:
-1. To get started, clone the repo and open in a JS IDE such as Webstorm.
+#### 1. To get started, clone the repo and open in a JS IDE such as Webstorm.
-2. Run "npm install" in the command line to install all the necessary packages
+#### 2. Run "npm install" in the command line to install all the necessary packages
+#### 3. Serve the application by running node app.js inside the TwitterBot directory

 #### Before serving make sure you:
-1. Add your own credentials to config.js.
+- Add your own credentials to config.js.
 These can be found under your Twitter Application on your developer account.
 This is done to connect to the TwitterAPI and listen to a stream.

 ```javascript
 module.exports = {